Halloween is that time of the year when all pranks and scares are fair and free for all.

 $814,337,054

-"Coco" is a 2017 computer-animated fantasy film by Pixar Animation Studios and Walt Disney Pictures.
-It tells the story of Miguel, a 12-year-old boy who accidentally enters the Land of the Dead on the Day of the Dead.
+"Coco" is a captivating 2017 computer-animated fantasy film produced by Pixar Animation Studios in collaboration with Walt Disney Pictures.
+The story follows Miguel, a spirited 12-year-old boy who unexpectedly finds himself in the Land of the Dead during the celebration of the Day of the Dead.

-Miguel seeks the help of his deceased musician great-great-grandfather to return to the land of the living and reverse his family's ban on music.
-The film received critical acclaim for its animation, voice acting, music, visuals, and emotional story, as well as its respectful portrayal of Mexican culture.
+Determined to return home and lift his family's long-standing ban on music, Miguel seeks out the help of his late, musician great-great-grandfather.
+The film received widespread critical acclaim for its breathtaking animation, outstanding voice performances, memorable music, stunning visuals, and deeply emotional narrative, while also being praised for its respectful and authentic portrayal of Mexican culture.

-It grossed over $807 million worldwide and won two Academy Awards.
+"Coco" enjoyed incredible box office success, grossing over $807 million worldwide and earning two Academy Awards.

-Through Miguel's journey, the film explores themes of family, heritage, and pursuing one's passion.
-Ultimately, it highlights the power of music and the importance of remembering loved ones.
+Through Miguel's adventure, the film explores important themes such as the significance of family, honoring one's heritage, and following personal passions.
+Ultimately, it beautifully showcases the power of music and the enduring importance of cherishing and remembering loved ones.

 Recommended: